Autorefractor: Technique

 The majority of autorefractors calculate the vision correction a patient needs (refraction) by using sensors that detect the reflections from a cone of infrared light.
 These reflections are used to determine the size and shape of a ring in the retina which is located in the posterior part of the eye.
 By measuring this zone, the autorefractor can determine when a patient's eye properly focuses an image.
 The instrument changes its magnification until the image comes into focus.
 The process is repeated in at least three meridians of the eye and the autorefractor calculates the refraction of the eye, sphere, cylinder and axis.
-Modern autorefractors are based on the idea patented by Antonio Medina Puerta.
+Modern autorefractors are based on the idea patented by Tom Cornsweet.

 Uses

 In some offices, this process is used to provide the starting point for the ophthalmologist or optometrist in subjective refraction tests.
 Here, lenses are switched in and out of a phoropter and the patient is asked "which looks better" while looking at a chart.
 This feedback refines the prescription to one which provides the patient with the best vision.